Newly become parents: Important information about the time after birth – bonding, postpartum period & paperwork

 • The first weeks after birth: A special time

-• Physical changes of the mother in the postpartum period
+• Physical changes of the mother during the postpartum period

 • The newborn: The first moments after birth

-• Parent-child bonding: The foundation for a healthy relationship
+• Parent-child bond: The foundation for a healthy relationship

 • Challenges in the postpartum period: Everything is new